 No school district should feel alone when facing a cyber attack.

-Arkansas' P-12 Cyber Threat Response Team represents a collaborative effort among Arkansas Cooperative Technology Coordinators, Arkansas Team Digital, and the Arkansas Division of Information Systems (DIS).
+Arkansas' P-12 Cyber Threat Response Team represents a collaborative effort among Arkansas Cooperative Technology Coordinators and the Arkansas Division of Information Systems (DIS).
 The Cyber Threat Response Team is a small group of IT professionals who are willing and ready to provide onsite support, at no cost to the district, whenever an Arkansas school district is faced with a cyber threat.
 Information collected through the P-12 Cyber Threat Response Team will only be used to inform and protect Arkansas school districts.

 Report a Cyber Incident

 During the 2021 Regular Session, the Arkansas General Assembly enacted Act 260, which requires a public entity, or contractual provider of a public entity, to disclose in writing an initial report of the known facts of a security incident to the Legislative Auditor within five (5) business days after learning of the incident.
 Additionally, the public entity shall provide regular updates regarding the status of the incident.
 A report, update, notification, or list created or maintained under this law is exempt from FOIA as a security function under Ark.
 Code Ann. §25-19-105(b)(11).

 If a cyber incident has occurred in your district, please visit https://www.arklegaudit.gov for further instructions.

 - Ensure districts know they are not alone when faced with a cyber threat.

 - Increase communication between districts, co-ops, DESE, and DIS when a district is under attack.

 - Build statewide capacity in handling and responding to cyber threats.

 When should a school district communicate a cyber threat?